Home

 The 2007 School received a grant from Awards for All, which is a Lottery grants scheme funding small, local community based projects.

-The School received assistance towards the hire cost of our venue during 2006 and 2007, followed by a grant through LB Hillingdon’s Large Arts Grant Scheme for the 2008 school.
+The School received assistance towards the hire cost of our venue during 2006 and 2007, followed by a grant through LB Hillingdon’s Large Arts Grant Scheme for the 2008 school, and recently a very welcome grant towards our 2012 School.

 The Ruislip Lions have given very generous support to the School in two main forms: